oslabs-beta/dockwell/README.md

 ## Installation:
 STEP 1: DOCKER SETTINGS
-  - For Dockwell to collect container metrics, it requires permission from the host Docker.
+_For Dockwell to collect container metrics, permission from the host Docker is required_
-  - Linux: /etc/docker/daemon.json
-  - Windows Server: C:\ProgramData\docker\config\daemon.json
   - Docker Desktop for Mac / Docker Desktop for Windows: Click the Docker icon in the toolbar, select Settings, then select Engine.
 Click Advanced.
     Add the following to the Docker Engine JSON:
     - {